dxli94/WLASL/README.md

 Requesting Missing Videos
 -----------------

-Videos can dissapear over time due to expired urls, so you may find the videos you downloaded incomplete, we provide the following solution for you to have access to missing videos.
+Videos can dissapear over time due to expired urls, so you may find the downloaded videos incomplete.
+In this regard, we provide the following solution for you to have access to missing videos.

  (a) Run
 ```